 Hi!
 I'm Katie!
 I can't tell you how grateful I am you are willing to stop by the blog!
 It's my deepest desire to capture tangible love and share it with a world thats in desperate need of its reminder.
 I hope you leave here inspired by so many love stories and encouraged knowing that you too are dearly loved.

 I’ve thought about this post for a while now and still I don’t really know how to put it into words.
 It was one year ago that my husband, a few friends and I traveled to Paris, the city of light.
+The destination was hard to choose: travelling to paris meant I had to lose the Rome Roma Italy Travel Deals I’d got.
 I could leave it be and simply show you images of our travels, but there is so much more that lies behind the images.

 The city of light, named that not because of physical lights (about every city in America has it beat), but rather the place in which the culture has an impactful presence on the rest of the world.
 A title that rang true that very day on January 7, 2015.

 I had only read about it’s beauty in my art history class and dreamt about walking it’s streets one day.
 Never could I have imagined that visiting Paris would happen so early in life.
 My husband wasn’t kidding when he use to tell me we’d travel the world together one day.